hadicodes/Bamazon/README.md

 This Bamazon app uses the node CLI in terminal and requires the following npm packages to be installed in the the working folder.

-*inquirer
+* inquirer
-*mysql
+* MySQL
-*console.table
+* console.table

 In order to start using the Bamazon app, type the following in the command line:

  node bamazonCustomer.js

-This connects to the products table in the SQL database, and promts the user to asnwer 2 questions on which product they'd like to buy and in what quantity.
+This connects to the products table in the SQL database, and promts the user to answer 2 questions on which product they'd like to buy and in what quantity.
 Based on user input, the user is allowed or declined to purchase based on stock quantity and the changes are also updated in real-time to the backend Bamazon database.

 ### Watch a Complete Demo Video
-* ** View a demo of the Bamazon app functionality here: ** - [Bamazon](https://youtu.be/RCLDRf9I02o)
+* View a demo of the Bamazon app functionality here: [Bamazon](https://youtu.be/RCLDRf9I02o)

 ###Built With